tendermint/spec/spec/rpc/README.md

 #### Parameters

-- `height (integer)`: Bloch height at which the consensus params would like to be fetched for.
+- `height (integer)`: Block height at which the consensus params would like to be fetched for.

 #### Request